abdullah-manga/Supply-Chain-Analysis/README.md

 ## Tools & Technologies

--   **Power BI**: Used for creating dashboards to analyze Kickstarter project data.
+-   **Power BI**: Used for creating dashboards to analyze supply chain data.
 -   **Excel**: Used for data exploration
 -   **Figma**: Used for dashboard UI design